 Last week, Choudhry was sentenced to life in prison following a nine-day trial which took place in June and July 2014.
 The judge, William Kuntz, told Choudhry: “You were an egomaniacal force who revealed yourself to be self-absorbed in your merciless pursuit of evil.”
 Choudhry was convicted by a jury of “conspiracy to commit murder in a foreign country, making threats and immigration fraud.”

 Amina displayed courage and daring.
 She felt it was her right to marry the man she loved.
-This so-called “right” is considered heretical and often constitutes a capital crime among Hindus in India, among some Sikhs, and among Muslims globally.
+This so-called “right” is considered heretical and often constitutes a capital crime among some Hindus, Christians and Sikhs in India, and among Muslims globally.
+[However, there is no legal relief for any Hindu, Christian, Sikh (or even Muslim) committing such killings in India, the killers are given strict punishment as per law, whereas in Islamic law honour killing is legal, and in many Muslim countries the law is on the killer’s side, often letting him go unpunished or only with a light sentence.]
 Her choice is a heroic one– but it also means that she can never again risk seeing her extended family.
 It may mean that she will have to live in hiding under a pseudonym for the rest of her life.
 Her children will have no maternal cousins, aunts, uncles, or grandparents.
 This is the terrible price of her freedom.